-Students stay at the amazing 'Lady Treat Learning and Leadership Centre' owned by St Mary’s Anglican Girls School, and from this base explore all that the Margaret River region has to offer in a programme which includes canoeing, caving, climbing and abseiling.
+Students stay at the amazing 'Lady Treat Learning and Leadership Centre' owned by St Mary’s Anglican Girls School, and from this base explore all that the Margaret River region has to offer in a program which includes canoeing, caving, climbing and abseiling.

-Year 10: Work Experience
+Year 10 Work Experience Camp

 The work experience agenda gives all Year 10 students, both locally in Esperance, and those who decide to travel to Perth, the opportunity to explore their career interests.
 Students can explore potential career prospects or develop a particular passion by networking with a mentor who shares their interests.